Vantiq/Contributions/README.md

 Contributions may be made by anyone, inside or outside of VANTIQ.
 To add a contribution, open a pull request against this repository with your suggested additions and it will be reviewed by a member of the VANTIQ engineering team before being merged into the repository.

 To import a Contribution in Modelo, go to the Projects dropdown and click Imports.
-In the import popup select Contributions from the import type droplist and browse the subsequent list to view the available contributions.
+In the import popup select contributions from the import type droplist and browse the subsequent list to view the available contributions.

 # Licensing
 Please note that all contributions to this repository are freely and publicly available under the MIT license.
-By contributing to this repository, you are agreeing that your contrinutions will also be available under this license.
+By contributing to this repository, you are agreeing that your contributions will also be available under this license.